-The JBL Live 660NC are decent for neutral sound.
+The JBL Live 660NC are good for neutral sound.
 Out-of-the-box, they have a slightly bass-heavy sound profile with a touch of extra thump and punch.
-That said, you can customize their sound using their companion app's parametric EQ or presets if you prefer a more neutral sound.
+However, if you prefer a different sound, you can customize their sound using their companion app's parametric EQ or presets if you prefer a more neutral sound.
 However, their passive soundstage doesn't feel very immersive, and they're somewhat prone to inconsistent audio delivery.
-It's important to take time to ensure the correct fit each time you use them.
+It's important to ensure the correct fit each time you use them.

 You can use the JBL 660NC with a Bluetooth-enabled PC, but their latency is likely too high for gaming.
 They aren't compatible with PS4, PS5, or Xbox consoles.